adrian-duta/translation-engine-app/README.md

   Both runs include full translations for all supported languages and models as well as evaluation metrics.
 The CSV files generated from these two runs are stored in the `translation_runs` folder to help you better understand the app's performance.

-- **Quick Tutorial Video**: A video file named `quick_tutorial` is included to offer a visual guide on how the app looks and works, demonstrating key functionalities and user interactions.
+- **Quick Tutorial Video**: A video file named quick_tutorial.mp4 (76 MB) is included to offer a visual guide on how the app looks and works, demonstrating key functionalities and user interactions.
+To view it, you can download the raw file from the repository and watch it locally on your device.

 - **App Source Files**: The repository includes all app-related Python files (e.g., `app.py`, `translation.py`, and `requirements.txt`), offering full insight into the implementation.